thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 ```

 ## How to use this

+> This is meant to be used when a site goes live, but do go through it sooner to make sure there won't be too many surprises.

 1. It will take you **around 2 hours** to go through this list if you've done it before.
 Make sure you have the time.
 Ask for support.
 2. Open the [raw markdown files](#checklists), copy the content of the checklist sections and paste it into a new GitHub issue on the relevant project.